Feminist economics: International Association for Feminist Economics

 Formed in 1992, the International Association for Feminist Economics (IAFFE), is independent of the American Economic Association (AEA) and seeks to challenge the masculine biases in neoclassical economics.
 While the majority of members are economists, it is open "not only to female and male economists but to academics from other fields, as well as activists who are not academics" and currently has over 600 members in 64 countries.
 Although its founding members were mostly based in the US, a majority of IAFFE's current members are based outside of the US.
 In 1997, IAFFE gained Non-Governmental Organization status in the United Nations.

 Feminist Economics journal

 Feminist Economics, edited by Diana Strassmann of Rice University and Günseli Berik of the University of Utah, is a peer-reviewed journal established to provide an open forum for dialogue and debate about feminist economic perspectives.
 The journal endorses a normative agenda to promote policies that will better the lives of the world's people, both women and men.
 In 1997, the journal was awarded the Council of Editors and Learned Journals (CELJ) Award as Best New Journal.
 The 2007 ISI Social Science Citation Index ranked the journal Feminist Economics 20th out of 175 among economics journals and 2nd out of 27 among Women's Studies journals.

+Criticism

+Critiques of feminist economics have been articulated by several scholars from different methodological and theoretical traditions.
+Steven Horwitz has examined feminist economics from the perspective of Austrian economics, arguing that its emphasis on contextual and normative analysis departs from the subjectivist and process-oriented foundations of the Austrian tradition and questioning whether feminist economics offers a coherent alternative framework for explaining market coordination and individual choice.

+Karen I. Vaughn has similarly advanced a methodological critique, contending that feminist economics challenges the standard analytical assumptions of mainstream economics particularly the use of abstraction and formal modeling but does not always provide clear criteria for theory testing or policy evaluation, raising concerns about comparability with established economic approaches.

+scholars like Deirdre McCloskey have advocated for a 'humanomics' that incorporates feminist insights into classical liberal thought, recent research by N. Robert Branch (2025) suggests that certain radical feminist labor frameworks may act as 'artificial interferences' that constrain market efficiency and the spontaneous order of human capital allocation.

+From a historical and conceptual standpoint, Hülya Derya has reviewed and synthesized a wide range of critical responses to feminist economics, noting that critics from neoclassical and other mainstream traditions frequently argue that its broadened focus on care work, social reproduction, and power relations risks weakening the analytical boundaries of the discipline and complicating integration with conventional policy frameworks.